 Figure 13 - Visualization of feature extractors at first and second layer.

-The main reason of using transfer learning for tasks with small data is the problem of overfitting, training a CNN from scratch on a small dataset will often lead to overfitting, since the number of parameters (neurons) in the CNN are much larger than the number of input images.
+The main reason of using transfer learning for tasks with small data is the problem of overfitting.
+Training a CNN from scratch on a small dataset will often lead to overfitting, since the number of parameters (neurons) in the CNN are much larger than the number of input images (ADD REF).
 Transfer learning was implemented very successfully in such cases (Litjens et al., 2017).
 It requires to change the output layer according to the new task and retrains the network on the new dataset, a process noted as fine-tuning.
 As a result, the weights of the network will be updated according to the new task.
 In order to fine tune the network successfully additional methods such as data augmentation, dropout and regularization terms which helps to avoid overfitting are required.

 Data augmentation